What Children’s Dentistry is?

 Fundamental tool to prevent the formation of caries in the child.

-For this reason at our Clinic the Sealing of the definitive molars are performed with the utmost care, first carefully cleaning the surface of the tooth and using the best sealant available on the world market: “ULTRASEAL XT PLUS + ®” added with Fluoride inside.
-We also check and redo the seals for the next 24 months free of charge, thus guaranteeing their follow-up.
+For this reason at our Clinic the Sealing are performed with the best care, first carefully cleaning the surface of the tooth and using the best sealant available on the world market: “ULTRASEAL XT PLUS + ®” added with Fluoride inside.
+Furthermore, we monitor the sealants for the next 24 months free of cost, to ensure the follow up.

 The Ministry of Health has defined FLUORO as “the milestone in caries prevention”: